800,000 households surveyed

 - Housing Reconstruction Data (HRD) Collect: HRD Collect is a mobile application which is used for data collection and transfer of collected data to the central server at Government Integrated Data Center (GIDC) in Kathmandu.
 The key features of this application are :

 MIS System: Collected data reaches the central server at GIDC, these raw data and photos are made accessible through a secured and customized MIS (Management Information System).
 In order to facilitate near real-time validation of the collected data, this MIS generates different visualizations and summaries of the full or a subset of data and is capable of exporting those in various standard data output formats.
+We were assisted by Ona Inc., who helped us setup the server-side data collection software (Ona Platform) on local severs in Kathmandu.

 Progress Monitoring and Visualization Tool: This tool enables near real-time progress monitoring of the ongoing survey in multiple districts, this Progress Monitoring and Visualization Tool furnishes rich summary information through various interactive maps and charts.